 - Sexual abuse: The involvement of a child in any sexual activity with an adult, or with another child who is in a relationship of responsibility, trust and power over that child.
 Sexual abuse includes, but is not limited to, the manipulation or coercion of a child into sexual activity, child prostitution and child pornography.

-Organised abuse: This form is very complex and can involve multiple forms of abuse and occur in the context of abusive family groups and perpetrator networks.
-Different terms including 'organised abuse', 'sadistic abuse' and 'ritual abuse' have previously been used.
+- Organised abuse: This form is very complex.
+It can involve multiple children and multiple forms of abuse in abusive family groups and perpetrator networks.
+The following terms: 'organised abuse', 'sadistic abuse' and 'ritual abuse' have previously been used.